-On May 27, 2016, the Company sold a \$3.5 million senior secured convertible debenture to DEC Funding LLC (the "Debenture").
-The Debenture is due on May 27, 2021 and bears interest at 8% per annum.
-The use of these proceeds is limited to the payment of our and the Debenture purchaser's costs of the transaction (including legal fees), the funding of our 3D seismic survey with respect to our Prospect and the interpretation of such seismic survey, and the payment of our expenses associated with the seismic survey.
-The remainder of these proceeds may be used for general and administrative expenses with the Debenture purchaser's consent.
-The conversion price for the Debentures is \$0.16, subject to certain adjustments that are believed to be customary in transactions of this nature.
-Debentures are secured by virtually all of the Company's assets owned directly or indirectly but for the License.
+On May 27, 2016, the Company sold a \$3.5 million senior secured convertible debenture (the "Initial Debenture") to DEC Funding LLC (the "Original Investor").
+The Initial Debenture is due on May 27, 2021 and bears interest at 8% per annum.
+The use of these proceeds is limited to the payment of our and the Original Investor's costs of the transaction (including legal fees), the funding of our 3D seismic survey with respect to our Prospect and the interpretation of such seismic survey, and the payment of our expenses associated with the seismic survey.
+The remainder of these proceeds may be used for general and administrative expenses with the Original Investor's consent.
+The conversion price for the Initial Debenture is \$0.16, subject to certain adjustments that are believed to be customary in transactions of this nature.
+The Initial Debenture is secured by virtually all of the Company's assets owned directly or indirectly but for the License.
+As discussed elsewhere herein, the Company has sold, and may in the future sell, additional senior secured convertible debenture having the same terms and security as the Initial Debenture.

-Among other provisions, the sale transaction included warrants to purchase 13,125,000 shares of the Company's common stock at \$0.20 (the "Warrant").
+Among other provisions, the Initial Debenture sale transaction included warrants to purchase 13,125,000 shares of the Company's common stock at \$0.20 (the "Warrant").
 The warrants have a three-year term.
 Further information regarding the details of this transaction is found in Form 8K filed with the Securities and Exchange Commission on June 3, 2016.
-The Company incurred legal and professional fees in the amount of \$180,000 related to the sale transaction.
-These costs have been discounted as deferred financing costs.
-During the three months ended May 31, 2016, the Company recorded \$394 in amortization expense related to the deferred financing costs.
-Related debt discount in the amount of \$3,320,000 was recorded.
-During the three months ended May 31,2016, the Company recorded \$7,273 in amortization expense related to the debt discount.
+The Company incurred legal and professional fees in the amount of \$180,000 related to the sale transaction that were accounted for as debt discount.

+The Company also recorded debt discount in the amount of \$3,320,000 related to the conversion feature associated with this debenture.